Who We Are:

 We love pets, but a traveling lifestyle does not allow for us to have our own.
 We are so happy to get to know and spend time with animals during our housesits, they make the time that much more special!
 We both grew up with dogs and cats, and miss the companionship and special bond spending time with pets can provide.

 We are both able to work from our laptops.
-I have a travel blog and travel planning business focused on Latin America ( My husband, Justin, is a sound engineer who can work from software on his laptop.
+I have a travel blog focused on Latin America ( My husband, Justin, is a sound engineer who can work from software on his laptop.
 We can work from anywhere with a wifi connection and are happy to spend lots of time at the house with the pets during sits.

 We love exploring new places.
 We've both moved around a lot, and find we are happiest when learning about new towns, cultures, and communities.
-We prefer to stay in a local area (rather than a hotel or hostel) in order to understand what it is really like to live there.
+We prefer to stay in a local area (rather than a hotel) in order to understand what it is really like to live there.
 Housesitting is the perfect way for us to do that!

 We Are Experienced:

-We've also sat in a small town outside Oaxaca city in Mexico for 11 dogs and 2 cats!
+We've also sat in a small town outside Oaxaca city in Mexico 2 years in a row for 11 dogs and 2 cats!
 That may seem like a lot, but the animals were wonderful and we loved getting to know each of them.
 We did daily hikes with the dogs, worked from the home, and occasionally enjoyed the amenities of the nearby city.
+Some of the dogs were elderly and/or had special needs that we managed with care.

-We then housesat at a beachside home in the Yucatan peninsula during rainy/hurricane season.
+We've also housesat a beachside home in the Yucatan peninsula during rainy/hurricane season.
 We made sure the home was secure and well maintained, as well as doing daily cleaning and maintenance of an in-ground pool.
+The owners told us it was cleaner upon their return than when they left!

-We are currently house and dog sitting in an apartment in the center of Panama City for one young rescue dog.
+We have also house and dog sat in an apartment in the center of bustling Panama City for one young rescue dog.
+We made sure she had plenty of walks and park time each day.

 We're excited to see where our next housesitting adventure will lead.
 We look forward to hearing from you soon!